Culturally sensitive eLearning

 But perhaps the most sensitive and poignant piece we’ve ever produced, and something I was very close to during production, is an eLearning module on family violence and its impact on the workplace.

-BSI eLearning were approached to create an eLearning piece by a private sponsor with a large percentage of the sale proceeds to be directed towards the McAuley Community Services for Women.
+BSI eLearning were approached to create an eLearning piece by a private sponsor with a large percentage of the sale proceeds to be directed towards a Victorian women’s shelter.
 Essentially it’s an off-the-shelf product – though no ordinary one.

 During the production of this piece I was involved in the interviewing, recording and editing of individuals discussing their experience of family violence, as well as those who were colleagues and managers of these individuals.
 This was a very real situation I found myself in and to say I was unprepared is wrong, but I would definitely say I was humbled by the experience.